cloudfoundry-community/cf-containers-broker/DOCKER.md

     it will use `always` by default.
 The restart policy will apply also in case the VM hosting the container is killed and CF/BOSH resurrects it.
 Might happen that the new VM gets a new IP address, and probably the containers will use a new random port.
-In order to make any application bound to a container work again, the user must unbind/bind the application to the service again in order to pick the new IP/port.</td>
+In order to make any application bound to a container work again, the user must unbind/bind the application to the service again in order to pick the new IP/port.
+If you want to preserve the bound host ports, you must set `allocate_docker_host_ports` setting [1].</td>
   </tr>
   <tr>
     <td>container.environment[]</td>